 Apply shower/tub cleaner and allow to sit before you start scrubbing.
 Let the product do the majority of the work for you.
 I like to use Mr. Clean Sponges on fiberglass and glass.
 It removes the dirt, grime, and soap scum build up with almost no scrubbing.
 With tile, I like to use a scrub brush after the cleaning product has had adequate time to work.

-Wash tub/shower walls and door (use grout brush in-between tiles as needed).
+Wash tub/shower walls and the door (use grout brush in-between tiles as needed).
 Clean shower rack/soap dishes.
 Rinse off walls of tub/shower and dry with

 Wash tub/shower walls and door (use grout brush in-between tiles as needed).
 Clean shower rack/soap dishes.
 Rinse off walls of tub/shower and dry with a cloth or let air dry.
 Shine chrome.

 To clear a clogged showerhead, you have two options.
 You can remove the showerhead, soak in diluted vinegar and boil in water, or you can fill a plastic bag with diluted vinegar, place it over the showerhead so it sits in the vinegar and tie the bag closed, letting it sit overnight to break down the water deposits.